AREA44/USBboot/README.md

-WinPE is a small operating system used to install, deploy, and repair Windows.
-From WinPE, you can:

-1. Setting up Windows
-2. Backing up Windows
-3. Checking Hard disk
+USBboot supports run WinPE from USB.

+# Install
+1. Format your USB to FAT32 or NTFS.
+Don't forget set USB active.
-To use, download this responsitory and extract to USB.
+2. Download this responsitory and extract to USB.
+3. Copy `boot.wim` file to `sources` folder.
+4. Restart and enter boot mode.

-Note: If USB isn't working, please using BootICS's Parts Manage to Re-Partitioning.
+> Note: If USB isn't working, please using BootICS's Parts Manage to Re-Partitioning.